 Your baby is as snuggly as ever, too: most babies this age still like to assume the cosy curled position inside the uterus, AKA the foetal position.

-In other exciting news, your baby’s auditory development will be better than ever as the network of nerves to the ears matures, and she may now recognise both yours and your partner’s voices.
+In other exciting news, your baby’s auditory development will be better than ever as the network of nerves to the ears matures, and they may now recognise both yours and your partner’s voices.

 Look down, and you don't need us to tell you that your belly will have grown by now.
 Your uterus will now be about the size of a basketball.
 Whilst it might be growing, your tummy will feel rather squished, so those big plates of pasta you were craving in the early part of your pregnancy may be harder to stomach.
 You may even feel nauseous after eating a large meal because you’re so full.